MMACS11DC1-2025/class-exercises-Serene-ee/4.4/PROJECT.md

 ### **Code Quality**
 - [ g] Code is well-organized, readable, and follows Python naming conventions.
 (2 pts)
-- [ ] Includes meaningful comments that explain the logic and steps taken in the code.
+- [ g] Includes meaningful comments that explain the logic and steps taken in the code.
 (2 pts)

 ### **Documentation & Process**
 - [g ] README.md file with project documentation explaining the approach used and how to use the program (2 pts)
-- [ ] Code must be well commented to enhance readability (2 pts)
+- [g ] Code must be well commented to enhance readability (2 pts)
-- [ ] Test cases with expected vs actual results (2 pts)
+- [ g] Test cases with expected vs actual results (2 pts)
 - [ ] Screenshots of visual outputs for each test case (2 pts)
-- [ ] Discussion of reasonable recursion depth (for your program, what depth is too low, what is too high, and why?)
+- [g ] Discussion of reasonable recursion depth (for your program, what depth is too low, what is too high, and why?)
 (2 pts)
-- [ ] Documentation of debugging and testing process in README.md (2 pts)
+- [ g] Documentation of debugging and testing process in README.md (2 pts)
-- [ ] Source code is committed to repository on Github with **at least 3 meaningful commits on different days** (2 pts)
+- [ g] Source code is committed to repository on Github with **at least 3 meaningful commits on different days** (2 pts)

 ### **Peer Review**
 - [ ] Peer review completed with classmate.
 Feedback on code quality, approach, and any debugging techniques used are documented in README (2 pts) (salami)